yingsu00/prestodb.github.io/website/blog/2019-12-16-growing-the-presto-foundation.md

 ### One open, neutral and united Presto community

 One of the main reasons the founding members came together and created the Presto Foundation was to unite the Presto community.
-The Presto community and it’s contributors have been working on many great capabilities and connectors, and many of these haven’t made their way back into the repo, and we truly believe that these can benefit many other users.
+The Presto community and its contributors have been working on many great capabilities and connectors, and many of these haven’t made their way back into the repo, and we truly believe that these can benefit many other users.
 We invite all Presto community members to embrace [PrestoDB](https://github.com/prestodb/presto) and contribute back to move the project faster, reduce duplication of efforts and create wider impact for the entire community.

 ### Open, transparent technical leadership and direction